Who is Daniil Medvedev?

 In the quarterfinals, he beat former champion Stan Wawrinka in four sets to become the first player representing Russia to reach the semifinals of a Major since Russian retired professional tennis player Mikhail Youzhny at the 2010 US Open.
 He became the first Russian man to qualify for the Finals as a non-alternate player since 2009 when Ukrainian-born Russian former professional tennis player Nikolay Davydenko won the title.
 He reached his first Grand Slam final after beating former No. 3, Grigor Dimitrov, in the semifinals in straight sets.
 In the final, he was defeated by Spanish professional tennis player Rafael Nadal in five sets.

 He qualified for the ATP Finals for the second consecutive year and went on to become the undefeated champion.
 He won all his matches in the round-robin stage in straight sets, beating German professional tennis player Alexander Zverev, Novak Djokovic and Argentine professional tennis player Diego Schwartzman.
 At the 2018 US Open, Greek professional tennis player, Stefanos Tsitsipas made his main draw debut but was upset in the second round by him.
+At the 2020 US Open, he won against Rusian Player Andrey Rublev.

 He then entered the men’s singles and the men’s doubles events at the 2020 Summer Olympics, representing the Russian Olympic Committee.
 In the doubles, he and his partner Russian professional tennis player Aslan Karatsev were defeated in the first round by the Slovak pairing of Slovak professional tennis players Filip Polasek & Lukas Klein.
 In the 2021 Canada Masters, American Professional John Isner lost in the semifinals in straight sets.
 His performance at the tournament would push his ranking back into the top 30 to world No. 26 on 16 August 2021.

 At the French Open 2021, American tennis player Reilly Opelka beat clay-court specialists Andrej Martin and Jaume Munar to reach the third round, his best showing at this Grand Slam event, where he lost to him.
+At the 2021 ATP Cup against Russia, where Italian tennis player Matteo Berrettini lost to him in two sets.

 He married his long-time girlfriend Daria in September 2018.